nextagencyio/syncnext/scripts/README.md

 ## Prerequisites

 Before running any scripts, you need to set up your environment variables.
-Create a `.env.local` file in the project root with your Contentful credentials:
+Create a `.env` file in the project root with your Contentful credentials:

 ```env
 CONTENTFUL_MANAGEMENT_TOKEN=your_management_token_here